-"We are calling on folks to promote reading of the Bible," says Marlene holding up what appears to be a paperback version.
+"We are calling on folks to promote reading of the Bible," says Marlene holding up what appears to be a King James version in paperback.
 "The world is changing, yet God continues to love us.
 You, April, me.
 All of us.
 His love is described in His book.
 There are verses we all should read."

 "I do that."
-I lie.
+I say.
+Untruthfully.
 I don't want to argue.
 "Thanks for stopping by."
 I move to close the door.

-"I also have a booklet here," says Marlene, "highlighting the verses most helpful in guiding your life."
-She produces a nicely done, full color pamphlet.
-There is a glowing sphere trailing a streak of malevolent fire on the cover.
+"I also have a booklet here."
+Says Marlene.
+"Highlighting the verses most helpful in guiding your life."
+She produces a nicely done color pamphlet.
 I recognize the handiwork of a sect that has always pissed me off.
 "We would urge you to read this."
-Marlene says.